minhNgnn/MedView-LMU-MLOps-SoSe25-GroupB/reports/README.md

 - Worked on pre-commit hook integration
 - Optimized data loading performance using distributed data loading
 - Improved training pipeline performance using distributed training
+- Trained the DDP model using GCP on Vertex AI
 - Used ChatGPT